 scientist, Writer, and ornithologist

 A discarded scientist, she returned to her roots: writing.
-She wrote her eponymous science blog for The Guardian for longer than six years, and her writing has also been published by ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs and ScienceBlogs.
-She collects and curates her best writing on Medium.
-She's very active on twitter @grrlscientist and sends out a weekly TinyLetter to share her writing with subscribers.
+She wrote her eponymous science blog for The Guardian for longer than six years, & her writing has also been published by ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs & ScienceBlogs.
+She collects & curates her best writing on Medium.
+She's active on twitter @grrlscientist & sends a weekly